AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 Adobe Dynamic Media Classic sends you an email message to confirm when your upload job begins and ends, and to notify you of any issues.

-During (or immediately after) a large upload job, some new items might display the "Image not yet optimized" message.
+During (or immediately after) a large upload job, some new items display the "Image not yet optimized" message.
 This message appears because the files are not yet fully processed and added to Adobe Dynamic Media Classic.
 You can optimize these files later.
 See [Optimize files](application-setup.md#optimize_files).

 ### FTP security {#ftp-security}